pevalisuo/AML/_sources/practicalities.md

 ![Course Schedule](kuvat/CourseSchedule.svg)

 M<n> are the weekly meetings, they take about 2H of time.
 The reading of the materials, with videos takes about 2H as well.
 The solving of the exercises should not take more than 4H/week.
 The final project should be worth of about 30H of work for each student.

++++

+### Solving exercises

++++

+The exercises are given in the form of [Jupyter Notebooks](https://jupyter.org/), which are kind of interactive documents, which you are suppose fill according to the instructions in the notebook.
+You can run them in Google Colab, Binder or in a Jupyter environment which you install in your own computer.

+When you are finis